arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ### Dependencies

-Include a list of dependencies that needs to be installed separately.
+Include a list of dependencies that need to be installed separately.
 For example: database servers, package managers and programming languages.
 Be sure to include what versions are required as well.

 ### Local development setup